Removing a Lien in Oregon

 Once your car loan has been paid in full, you will be able to remove the lien from your Oregon car title.
 Your lienholder must sign off on and mail your title to you once they receive the final loan payment.

-You will then have 30 days to remove your lienholder's name from the document by applying for a new title at the Oregon Driver and Motor Vehicle Services Division.
+You will need to remove your lienholder's name from the document by applying for a new title at the Oregon Driver and Motor Vehicle Services Division.

 To apply for your new title, bring to your local OR DMV office: